lmfit/lmfit-py/doc/fitting.rst

 .. method:: leastsq(params=None, scale_covar=True, **kws)

    perform fit with Levenberg-Marquardt algorithm.
-Keywords will be passed directly to :func:`scipy.optimize.leastsq`.
+Keywords will be passed directly to :scipydoc:`optimize.leastsq`.
 By default, numerical derivatives are used, and the following arguments are set: